 Supporting staff and creating a positive work environment is another aspect of fostering sustainability.
 An organization that supports its staff not only minimize staff turnover (staff turnover has many implications, including cost), but also it fosters a team environment that is more resilient and better able to manage changes in leadership and organizational structure.

 It's not easy to achieve sustainability, but there are resources and accepted strategies.

-Nonprofits can foster sustainable operations through diversifying their revenue sources and effectively managing their existing funding.
+Nonprofits can foster sustainable operations by diversifying their revenue sources and effectively managing their existing funding.
 To learn more about sustainability, you can find guidance in resources such as the articles and books listed below.
 You can also find information through local and national nonprofit resource centers such as the National Council of Nonprofits.

 Creating a path to sustainability requires combining good management and effective leadership with creative thinking about sources of revenue.

 Grants are a valuable part of the funding mix for the nonprofit community, but grant money alone is not enough.
 Donors' interests can change and competition for grant funding continually increases.
 While multiple sources of revenue may not translate into an organization having a steady amount of income, having multiple sources of income can position an organization to withstand the loss of a grant without having to make drastic cuts in services.

 - Success Factors for Nonprofit Organizations, Public Interest Management Group

 - Operating Reserves for Nonprofits, National Council of Nonprofits